51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

 After loading the data source into the native code, call the `getKeys` function to return a list of the accepted Evidence keys.
-These values should then be stored to prevent repeated calls to the native code.
+These values will then need to be stored to prevent repeated calls to the native code.

 This MUST be done at start-up and any time the data is refreshed.

-Note that the list of accepted Evidence keys is not case-sensitive - i.e. `header.user-agent` and `header.User-Agent` should both be accepted.
+Note that the list of accepted Evidence keys is not case-sensitive - i.e. `header.user-agent` and `header.User-Agent` would both be accepted.

 ## Element Data